bytecodealliance/cap-std/README.md

-Conventional operating systems have a concept of resource handles, or file descriptors, which are values that can be passed around within and sometimes etween programs, and which represent access to external resources.
+Conventional operating systems have a concept of resource handles, or file descriptors, which are values that can be passed around within and sometimes between programs, and which represent access to external resources.
 However, programs typically have *ambient authority* to request a file or network handle simply by providing its name: